Gateway Load Balancer

 Tunnel interfaces - Gateway Load balancer backend pools have another component called the tunnel interfaces.
 The tunnel interface enables the appliances in the backend to ensure network flows are handled as expected.
 Each backend pool can have up to two tunnel interfaces.
 Tunnel interfaces can be either internal or external.
 For traffic coming to your backend pool, you should use the external type.
 For traffic going from your appliance to the application, you should use the internal type.

 Chain - A Gateway Load Balancer can be referenced by a Standard Public Load Balancer frontend or a Standard Public IP configuration on a virtual machine.
 The addition of advanced networking capabilities in a specific sequence is known as service chaining.
 As a result, this reference is called a chain.
-In order to chain a Load Balancer frontend or Public IP configuration to a Gateway Load Balancer that is cross-subscription, users will need permission for the resource provider operation "Microsoft.Network/loadBalancers/frontendIPConfigurations/join/action".
-For cross-tenant chaining, the user will also need Guest access.
+A Cross tenant chain involves chaining a Load Balancer frontend or Public IP configuration to a Gateway Load Balancer that is in another subscription.
+For cross tenant chaining, users need:

 For pricing, see Load Balancer pricing.